home-assistant/developers.home-assistant/docs/device_registry_index.md

 | config_entries | Config entries that are linked to this device.
 | sw_version | The firmware version of the device.
 | via_hub | Identifier of a device that routes messages between this device and Home Assistant.
 Examples of such devices are hubs.
 This is used to show device topology in Home Assistant.
+| area_id | The Area which the device is placed in.

 ## Defining devices